cloudigrade/cloudigrade/README.rst

 Kafka Listener
 ==============

-``sources_listener.py`` is a special script whose purpose is to listen to the platform kafka instance.
-Currently we only listen to a topic from the sources application to inform us of when new source authentication objects are created so we can proceed to add them to cloud meter.
+``listen_to_sources`` is a special Django management command whose purpose is to listen to the Red Hat Insights platform Kafka instance.
+Currently we only listen to a topic from the `Sources API <https://github.com/RedHatInsights/sources-api>`_ to inform us of when new source authentication objects are created so we can proceed to add them to **cloudigrade**.

-There are several environment variables that configure the script.
+Several environment variables may override defaults from ``config.settings`` to configure this command:

 - ``LISTENER_TOPIC`` - The topic to listen to
 - ``LISTENER_GROUP_ID`` - The listener group